VeChain (VET) Analysis

 VeChain (VET) technical analysis:

-Trend: Downtrend on Short-Term basis and Uptrend on Medium- and Long-Term basis.
+Trend: Downtrend on Short- and Medium-Term basis and Neutral on Long-Term basis.

 See more curated charts of coins with technical analyses.